dotnet/docs/docs/machine-learning/automate-training-with-model-builder.md

 After the evaluation phase, Model Builder outputs a model file, and code that you can use to add the model to your application.
 ML.NET models are saved as a zip file.
 The code to load and use your model is added as a new project in your solution.
 Model Builder also adds a sample console app that you can run to see your model in action.

 In addition, Model Builder outputs the code that generated the model, so that you can understand the steps used to generate the model.
-You can also use the model training code to re-train your model with new data.
+You can also use the model training code to retrain your model with new data.

 ## What's next?